Ballymaloe House

 In 1964 the Allen family, who had purchased the Ballymaloe estate, converted the old dining room into a restaurant.
 They named the restaurant The Yeats Room.
 In 1967 the first few rooms were converted into hotel rooms, to accommodate guests who liked to stay.
-Later still the Ballymaloe Cookery School was established.
+Later still the Ballymaloe Cookery School was established nearby.

-In the time Ballymaloe House was awarded the Michelin star, Myrtle Allen was the head chef.
-Dervilla O'Flynn is currently head chef.
-Dervilla is married to Myrtle Allen's Grandson Sacha Whelan.

 History of the house

 The oldest parts in the present Ballymaloe House can be traced back to an Anglo-Norman castle built on this site around 1450.
 The castle was held by members of the Desmond FitzGerald families, of Cloyne, particularly Sir John FitzEdmund FitzGerald.

 After many demolition works and rebuilding, most of the present building was completed in 1820.
 In 1990 and 2000 limited works were done on the building.

+History of the business

+In the time Ballymaloe House was awarded the Michelin star, Myrtle Allen was the head chef.
+As of 2024, Dervilla O'Flynn was the head chef.
+O'Flynn is married to Myrtle Allen's Grandson, Sacha Whelan.